Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 #### cftping

-The <span class="code">`cftping `</span>command checks the status of one or all enabled nodes.
+The `cftping `command checks the status of one or all enabled nodes.
 By default, the cftping checks status of all nodes.

 Return values: